MovingBlocks/JNBullet/README.md

 ./gradlew listNatives
 ```

-To build the Java library part of bullet, simply run
+To build only the Java library part of bullet, simply run

 ```
 ./gradlew build